CesiumGS/3d-tiles/specification/README.md

 #### Bounding volumes

-Bounding volume are objects that define a spatial extent enclosing a tile or the tile's content.
-To support tight fitting volumes for a variety of datasets such as regularly divided terrain, cities not aligned with a line of latitude or longitude, or arbitrary point clouds, the bounding volume types include an oriented bounding box, a bounding sphere, or a geographic region defined by minimum and maximum latitudes, longitudes, and heights.
+Bounding volumes are objects that define a spatial extent enclosing a tile or the tile's content.
+To support tight fitting volumes for a variety of datasets such as regularly divided terrain, cities not aligned with a line of latitude or longitude, or arbitrary point clouds, the bounding volume types include an oriented bounding box, a bounding sphere, and a geographic region defined by minimum and maximum latitudes, longitudes, and heights.

 | Bounding box | Bounding sphere | Bounding region |
 |:---:|:---:|:---:|